Please help us to ensure that your group has a really enjoyable, worthwhile and safe experience by reading the following notes carefully.

 Ticks and Lyme disease awareness

-Please ensure that parents of children and students participating in outdoor activities are aware of what to do if a tick is discovered on a child following a visit to a natural environment.
-Teachers and parents should be aware that some ticks can transmit a disease called Lyme Disease and the symptoms associated with this disease.
+Please ensure that parents of children and students participating in outdoor activities are aware of what to do if a tick is discovered on a child/young person following a visit to a natural environment.
+Teachers and parents/guardians should be aware that some ticks can transmit a disease called Lyme Disease and the symptoms associated with this disease.
 Please see our Staying Safe page for further information.

 Your school or organisation must provide adequate insurance cover for the visit.
 The North York Moors National Park Authority has public liability insurance with Zurich Municipal; limit of indemnity £10 million.

 Groups should follow their own authority guidelines but please provide at least one adult for every 10 pupils and provide more adults for very young children or those with special needs.
-Schools must ensure that their adults remain with the group at all times.
-One National Park leader will be provided for a maximum of 30 pupils.
+Groups must ensure that their adults remain with the group at all times.
+One National Park leader will usually be provided for a maximum of 30 pupils/young people.

 Responsibilities of visiting teachers and group leaders